just-the-docs/just-the-docs/citygmlsupport/citygml2support.md

 {:toc}

-CityJSON implements most of the data model, and *all* the CityGML modules have been mapped to CityJSON objects.
+CityJSON v1.0 implements most of the CityGML v2.0 data model, and *all* the CityGML modules have been mapped to CityJSON objects.
 However, for the sake of simplicity and efficiency, some modules and features have been omitted and/or simplified.
 If a module is supported, it does not mean that there is a 1-to-1 mapping between the classes and features in CityGML and CityJSON, but rather that it is possible to represent the same information, but in a different manner.
 The differences in the structure of the modules were made to improve the usability of CityJSON in practice (we identified where XML-encoded CityGML files were cumbersome to work with, and modified those), all decisions were made so that developers can easily manipulate files.